XIO (XIO) Market Capitalization Achieves $7.86 Million

 According to CryptoCompare, “XIO is an alternative crowdfunding and growth system for early-stage blockchain startups.
 Citizens of the Network can stake cryptocurrency projects to earn exclusive token rewards.
 XIO (XIO) is an Ethereum-based cryptocurrency. “

-It is usually not possible to buy alternative cryptocurrencies such as XIO directly using U.S. dollars.
-Investors seeking to acquire XIO should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XIO using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as XIO directly using U.S. dollars.
+Investors seeking to acquire XIO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XIO using one of the exchanges listed above.

 Receive News & Updates for XIO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XIO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.